Pratik00019/SLAM-FOR-2-WHEELED-ROBOT/README.md

 SLAM AND OBSTACLE AVOIDANCE USING ROS.

-URDF is not done using any exporter
+URDF is not done using any exporter.